-- When were the Apochrypha removed from the Protestant version of the Bible?
+- When were the Apocrypha removed from the Protestant version of the Bible?

 - How many people worked on the King James Version, the most widely used Protestant version today?
 How long did it take?

-443 BC Completion of all the books of the original Hebrew manuscripts which make up the 39 books of the Old Testament
+443 BC Completion of all the books of the original Hebrew manuscripts that make up the 39 books of the Old Testament

-200 BC Completion of the Septuagint Greek manuscripts which contain the translation of the 39 books of the Old Testament and the 14 books of the Apochrypha.
+200 BC Completion of the Septuagint Greek Manuscripts that contain the translation of the 39 books of the Old Testament and the 14 books of the Apocrypha.

-60 AD Completion of the Greek manuscripts which make up the 27 books of the New Testament
+60 AD Completion of the Greek manuscripts that make up the 27 books of the New Testament

 90-95 AD Council of Jamnia, a Jewish council, met to revise the Books of the Canon (or the Old Testament as it is known to Christians.)
 These were the criteria:

-- The books had to conform to the Pentateuch (the first 5 books).
+- The books had to conform to the Pentateuch (the first five books).